This essay was developed due to requests by clients.

 I suggest that in dissociative conditions (including not only traditionally understood dissociative disorders but also where a system has dissociated from feedback or is getting dysregulated or confused messages, or is even attacking itself (e.g. with cancers and autoimmune conditions) a form of self-shaming is occurring.

-This would help explain why there are such variable attitudes to diagnoses in the (chronic) diseases of the West: at one end of the spectrum ongoing denial whilst at the other the condition may become a defining cause.
+This would help explain why there are such variable attitudes in individuals diagnosed with the (chronic) diseases of the West: at one end of the spectrum ongoing denial whilst at the other the condition may become a defining cause.
 At both extremes it could be argued that the sufferer is shame-filled to the point that such a diagnosis threatens their identity.

 Thus as clinicians we need to be alert to patterns of scolding or rescuing and therefore adding to shame (and fostering any pre-disposition to ignore or identify with disease), if we intervene when no intervention is necessary, or we don’t cease to intervene when appropriate.